NormanDunbar/QLWikiConverter/QLWikiConverter.rst

 The workflow is simple:

--   Drop the existing wiki database.
+-   Drop the existing wiki database, if it exists.
+It is a standard MySQL database.
--   Import the latest dumpfile.
+-   Import the latest database dumpfile.
 -   Export the content in a specific format.
 -   Split the output into page files - one per Wiki Topic.
 -   Convert the required page files to the desired format.